shawnc722/pywidgets/README.md

 * PyQt5
 * psutil
 * pyqtgraph
-* winsdk (if you're using Windows and want the now playing widget to work)
+* winsdk and qasync (if you're using Windows and want the now playing widget to work)

 ## Installation or Getting Started